Tips to Retain Your Talent

 In this article, we outline some tips to retain your employees and keep the best talent you have working for you!

 1) Deliver continuous feedback

-It can become frustrating for employees if are not getting feedback on their work.
-Continuous feedback between managers and peers allows for open conversations in which recognition for jobs well done and suggestions for improvement can be discussed.
+It can become frustrating for employees if they are not getting feedback on their work.
+Continuous feedback between managers and peers allow for open conversations where recognition for jobs well done and suggestions for improvement can be discussed.
 This ultimately helps increase employee engagement and thus productivity.